kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 multi-cluster service. _An implementation may or may not decide to create missing namespaces automatically, that behavior is out of scope of this spec._

+Because of the potential wide impact a `ServiceImport` may have within a cluster, non-cluster-admin users should not be allowed to create or modify `ServiceImport` resources.
+The mcs-controller should be solely responsible for the lifecycle of a `ServiceImport`.

 For each exported service, one `ServiceExport` will exist in each cluster that exports the service.
 The mcs-controller will create and maintain a derived `ServiceImport` in each cluster within the supercluster so long as the service's